Center for Sex & Culture

-The Center for Sex & Culture is a non-profit located in San FranciscoIt closed its brick and mortar location in January 2019.
+The Center for Sex & Culture was a non-profit located in San Francisco, California, U.S..
+It closed its brick and mortar location in January 2019.

 Mission

-The Mission of the Center for Sex & Culture was to provide judgment-free education, cultural events, a library/media archive, and other resources to audiences across the sexual and gender spectrum; and to research and disseminate factual information, framing and informing issues of public policy and public health..
+The Mission of the Center for Sex & Culture was to provide judgment-free education, cultural events, a library/media archive, and other resources to audiences across the sexual and gender spectrum; and to research and disseminate factual information, framing and informing issues of public policy and public health.

 The Center for Sex & Culture aimed to provide a community center for education, advocacy, research, and support to the widest range of people.
 It was also engaged in several fiscal sponsorships with artists, educators, and organizations.